 A "lien" is a charge or encumbrance on property to secure the payment of a debt or the performance of some act.
 The most common form of lien is created when a person gives a mortgage on her property to another to secure repayment of a loan.
 There are many other types of liens.
 A tax lien attaches to property at the beginning of each taxable year, even though the actual amount of the property taxes has not been determined and the taxes are not yet due.
 A judgment lien attaches to the property of a person against whom a money judgment in a lawsuit is rendered to secure the payment of the judgment.
 (A judgment lien is a method of securing payment of the judgment.)
 When a person is arrested, one way in which he can make bail is to place a lien on his property in favor of the state.
 When a workman helps build or repair a house or other building, or when a supplier furnishes materials for the job, each has a lien to secure payment for the labor or materials furnished.
 This is called a mechanic's lien (the supplier's lien is sometimes called a materialman's lien).
 The procedure for enforcing a lien, regardless of its type, is called foreclosure.
 For example, if a person defaults on paying the loan secured by a mortgage, the mortgagee may file a lawsuit to obtain a money judgment on the loan, foreclose the mortgage, sell the property under court supervision, and have the proceeds applied to pay the money judgment.
 Frequently, property will be subject to many liens.
 In such cases it is desirable to avoid a series of foreclosures and forced sales.
 Accordingly, when one lienholder sues to foreclose, all lienholders are notified and their claims dealt with in the same suit.
 This process is called "marshaling of liens."
 Where there are many liens, the property may not be worth enough to cover all liens, and it is necessary to determine the priority of liens.
 The general rule is that the first lien in time is the first lien in priority.
 Thus, when the property is sold, the first lienholder will be paid.
 If enough money is left, the second lienholder will be paid, and so on in order of priority.
 Some liens, for example tax liens, have statutory priority.

 Sometimes a landowner will grant another person permission to use a portion of her property for a specific purpose.
 Such permission may be either an "easement" or a "license."
-An easement is formal permission, granted in writing by deed or similar document, to use another's property.
+An easement is formal permission, granted in writing by a deed or similar document, to use another's property.
 An easement "runs with the land," that is, it remains valid even though the property involved is rented, mortgaged, sold, or transferred through a succession of owners.
 Normally, the terms of an easement provide for its automatic cancellation when it is no longer used for the specific purpose for which it was granted.
 Easements are commonly granted to utility companies to install and maintain water, sewer, gas, electric, telephone, and cable television lines across private property.
 Sometimes an owner whose property has no ingress or egress will acquire an access easement across adjoining property.
 A license is informal permission to use another's property.
 It may be in writing, but is more often oral and may be implied from the conduct of the parties.
-Licenses do not run with the land, so that the holder of a license cannot sell or otherwise dispose of it.
+Licenses do not run with the land so that the holder of a license cannot sell or otherwise dispose of it.
 Also, licenses can be terminated by the property owner at any time.
 A typical example of a license would be oral permission to use a path across an owner's property.
-Because an easement is a genuine interest in property but license is not, a land dispute may often turn on the question of whether some express or implied permission to use another's property was an easement or a mere license.
+Because an easement is a genuine interest in the property but the license is not, a land dispute may often turn on the question of whether some express or implied permission to use another's property was an easement or a mere license.
 If the court decides the permission is an easement, the permission is an enforceable property right.

 Among important real property interests capable of separate ownership are rights to explore for and develop minerals or to harvest timber.
 These activities require substantial capital.
 Thus, landowners often lease mineral or lumbering rights to professionals.
 An owner might lease the mineral rights to her property to an oil exploration company in return for a flat payment when the lease is signed, plus a royalty of, for example, one-eighth of the value of any oil or natural gas brought to the surface.
 Leases to mine coal or quarry stone, sand, or gravel usually involve fixed rent rather than royalties.
 Timber leases often are granted for a single, flat payment.
 When mineral rights are severed from the ownership in chief, it is quite common for ownership of the land, ownership of the mineral rights, and ownership of the right to develop the minerals, to proceed through separate generations of owners over a long period of time.
 For example, many old oil and gas wells in Ohio are still producing.
 Royalties from these wells are being paid by sixth-generation oil companies to sixth-generation owners of the mineral rights under leases first signed in the 1860s or 1870s.
 These old agreements still affect land now occupied by sixth-generation landowners.